GeunhwaJeong/haneul-new/doc/src/explore/examples.md

 Find sample Haneul smart contract implementations in the [haneul_programmability/examples](https://github.com/GeunhwaJeong/haneul/tree/main/haneul_programmability/examples) directory.
 Also see [Haneul by Example](../explore/move-examples/index.md) for a feature-by-feature guide to [Haneul Move](../learn/haneul-move-diffs.md).

-Here is a rundown of existing examples in the Haneul repository.
+Here is a list of existing examples in the Haneul repository.

 ## Basics